 Emerging evidence suggests that a short, decreasing dose course of either methadone or buprenorphine can ameliorate the symptoms of withdrawal while acute medical issues are addressed.
 Doses used depend on several factors including the patient’s level of physical opioid dependence, the type of opioids illicitly used, and the nature of the acute medical illness.

 Typically, detoxification treatment lasts less than 2 weeks, and there are several protocols available and studied.
 Emerging research has also outlined detoxification protocols using Buprenorphine and its potential preferential benefits as a first-line pharmacologic agent.

 Using IV Minerals and Vitamins to Stabilize Your System

-Intravenous therapy deliver vitamins, minerals and amino acids directly to the body for maximum absorbtion.
+Intravenous therapy deliver vitamins, minerals and amino acids directly to the body for maximum absorption.
 This allows the nutrients to enter your body and nourish itself at the cellular level.
 By using this method we can safely deliver larger doses that would not otherwise be tolerated orally.

-IV therapy drips can be used both poactively to maintain optimum wellness and also to treat acute and chronic conditions.
+IV therapy drips can be used both proactively to maintain optimum wellness and also to treat acute and chronic conditions.
 Our physician and nurses can assist in selecting the best drips for your needs.